(Personal Capital is now Empower)

 Financial advisors for accounts over $100,000

-This is where Betterment begins to move into direct competition with Personal Capital Wealth Management.
+This is where Betterment begins to move into direct competition with Empower Wealth Management.
 For an annual fee of 0.40% (or 0.30% on portfolios of $2 million or more) you’ll have unlimited access to a team of dedicated financial advisors.

-The fee is less than half that charged by Personal Capital, though the service levels are significantly different.
+The fee is less than half that charged by Empower, though the service levels are significantly different.

 Let’s start with the free Financial Tools software.
 Even if you never sign up for the Wealth Management service, the software offers so many valuable tools: